How to Create Your Ideal Customer Avatar

 If you have the customer avatar (or several of them, if you prefer), you’ll know how to manage and market your business.
 Customer-focused businesses increase their revenue 1.4 times faster than those without figuring out their target buyer.
 Below you’ll find out what this is, why it is beneficial for you, and most importantly – how you can create your ideal customer avatar.

 What is a customer avatar?

 A customer avatar is a fictional character, a hypothetical representation of your buyer.
 This is also referred to as a marketing persona or buyer persona.
-Businesses create customer avatars to customize and target their marketing campaigns and maximize their reach.
+Businesses create customer avatars to customize and target their marketing campaigns and maximize their reach using the avatar maker.

 Despite this, you should keep in mind that an ideal customer avatar is not the same as an average buyer for a business.
 This is the customer you’ll benefit most from attracting, a person that brings repeat business gives you good referrals, and makes continuous purchases from your brand.

 Businesses often have more than one avatar.
 Some might have 4 or 5, or even over 10 different avatars.
 After all, not all of your customers share the same characteristics, so you’ll probably need a personalized strategy to reach and attract each of the avatars you create.

 You might even want to create a negative avatar.
 This is a representation of the person you don’t want as a customer.
 It can be a person that doesn’t need your services or doesn’t know what they want.
 They might not like your prices and give you bad feedback.